There’s nothing like that feeling you get when you purchase a brand new notebook. You imagine all the possible ways you can use it.

 They’re great for jotting down practical tips and tricks – such as how many paces you cover in a 10k runs.
 You can create a list in your notebook for practically anything that you do on a regular basis.

-Have you ever thought to yourself, man, if only I wrote that down?
-Well, notebooks are great for when you have your “aha”moments.
-These are light bulb moments that come to you even when you least expect it.
-The next time inspiration hits, you’ll have your notebook to fill them with.
+Have you ever thought to yourself, if only I wrote that great idea down?
+Well, notebooks are great for when you have “aha” moments.

-One of the best ways to use your notebook is to write down your goals in it.
+One of the best ways to use your notebook is to write down your goals.
 Goals help you stay focused on what you want to accomplish.
-You can use your notebook to keep track of your goals and either continue forward or eliminate the ones that are not working for you.
+Use your notebook to keep track of your goals as well as your progress and your accomplishments.

 One great way to fill your blank notebook is to write down quotes.
-Quotes can come from you, the internet, your family member, an author, an influencer, or just about anyone who can inspire you with their words.
+Quotes can come from you, your favorite books, authors, artists, friends, influencers, and just about anywhere you find inspiration.

 Quotes are a great way to stay motivated.
-They remind us of what we want and they help us see the big picture.
-They also help us remember that we’re not alone.
+They keep us motivated, remind us of what we want from life, help us see the big picture and remind us that we’re not alone.

 Do you write poems, or have a love for them?
 You can use your empty notebook for poetry.
 Poems are beautiful expressions and can be great sources of inspiration.